Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud

 For the containers in $G$, which perform better than their QoE targets, Algorithm~\ref{alg:1} cuts their resource usages to reduce the performance and approach their targets.
 For underperformed containers in $B$, \sol~ tries to increase their resource allocation to help them move toward the QoE targets.
-Specifically, the following two branches are executed. \begin{itemize}
+Precisely, the following two branches are executed.